optimisticben/op-replica/README.md

 # Running a Network Node

 This project lets you set up a local read-only replica of the Optimistic Ethereum chain (either the main one or the Kovan testnet).
 [New transactions are submitted either to the sequencer outside of Ethereum or to the Canonical Transaction Chain on L1](https://research.paradigm.xyz/optimism#data-availability-batches), so submitting transactions to an L2 replica does not make sense.

 ## Architecture

 You need two components to replicate Optimistic Ethereum:

 - `data-transport-layer`, which retrieves and indexes blocks from L1.
 To access L1 you need an Ethereum Layer 1 provider, such as
   [Infura](https://infura.io/).

 - `l2geth`, which provides an Ethereum node where you applications can connect and run API calls.

+## Resource requirements

+The `data-tansport-layer` should run with 1 CPU and 256Mb of memory.

+The `l2geth` process should run with 1 or 2 CPUs and between 4 and 8Gb of memory.

+With this configuration a synchronization from block 0 to current height is expect to take about 8 hours.

 ## Software Packages